How to stop overspending?

 Keep Track of Your Cash Flow

 Treat your financial life like a business.
-Businesses thrives and fail by effectively managing and tracking their cashflows.
+Businesses thrive and fail by effectively managing and tracking their cashflows.

 As an individual, your finances will go green or red depending on how you manage and track your personal cash flow.